 For most Americans, the month of July is synonymous with Independence Day and related celebrations.
 However, the month also holds a less widely-known title; National Minority Mental Health Awareness Month.
 According to the National Alliance on Mental Illness (NAMI), this title was created by the House of Representatives in 2008 in honor of Bebe Moore… read more

 Isn’t it frustrating when you know for certain that something is true, yet the person you’re talking to refuses to believe you?
-Maybe they’re questioning a theory that you spent years developing in graduate school, or maybe they’re just misremembering the plot of your favorite book.
-Either way, their patronizing attitude and refusal to recognize… read more
+Maybe they’re questioning a theory that you spent years developing in graduate school.
+Maybe they’re misremembering the plot of your favorite book.
+Either way, their patronizing attitude and refusal to recognize your knowledge… read more

 We’ve all heard that the best type of love comes with no strings attached.
-The idea that we might come to love someone (usually a significant other) so intensely that we can forgive them all of their faults is a popular one in our cultural mythos.
-That being said, few people would encourage you to… read more
+The idea that we might come to love someone so intensely that we can forgive them all of their faults is a popular one That being said, few people would encourage you to overlook any and every wrong a loved one… read more

 Researchers have a number of theories about why we engage in the act of stereotyping.
 Some believe it developed as a way to promote group identity and strengthen the social systems that allow us to survive.
 Others believe it’s simply a matter of ease, as our brains process categorized information more efficiently.